puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 ## Command Line Usage

-This module ships a Puppet face `puppet bulk install`, it can be used with any system that supports ssh to allow for the mass installation of agent nodes using the simplified installer bundled with Puppet Enterprise.
+This module ships a Puppet face, `puppet bulk install`.
+The face can be used with any system that supports SSH to allow for the mass installation of Puppet agent nodes using the simplified installer bundled with Puppet Enterprise.

-See the [Command Line Options](#command-line-options) section for option flags that can be passed to the CLI.
+See the [Command Line Options](#command-line-options) section for flags that can be passed to the CLI.

-For Windows nodes, a separate method that uses a PowerShell script should be used: [Windows docs](#windows)
+For Windows nodes, a separate method that uses a PowerShell script should be used.
+See [the docs here](#windows).

 ## Installation

-The Puppet face requires the [chloride](https://rubygems.org/gems/chloride) gem to be in place in the Puppet ruby stack (not puppetserver).
+The Puppet face requires the [chloride](https://rubygems.org/gems/chloride) gem to be in place in the Puppet ruby stack (not puppetserver) of the node that will be executing the Puppet face.
+This could be your Puppet master or some other Puppet agent that is able to connect to the soon-to-be Puppet agents.

-This gem can be installed manually with the following command:
+Install the gem manually with the following shell command:

 ```shell
 /opt/puppetlabs/puppet/bin/gem install chloride --no-ri --no-rdoc